LivePersonInc/developer-center/pages/Documents/Security&Authentication/ConsumerAuthentication/detailed-api.md

 The callback method accepts two parameters:

-*	token - a string token.
+*	token: A string token.
 Alternatively an object can be provided containing 2 properties: "ssoKey" - a string token, and "redirect_uri" - a string URI (relevant for embedded code flow only).

-*	error - any value except null or undefined to describe the error that has occurred
+*	error: Any value except null or undefined to describe the error that has occurred.

 The Customer web page method name can be either the default LivePerson method name (lpGetAuthenticationToken), or any specified name which can be accessed by traversing the global scope on the page.